dingedrice/Contacts/README.md

     #### Arguments

     - `openmm_forces`: (Optional) OpenMM force(s) containing contact information (CustomBondForce style).
 Either this argument or `contacts_file` should be provided.
     - `contacts_file`: (Optional) A OpenSMOG XML or GROMACS TOP file containing contact information.
 When the file is a GROMACS TOP file, only Lennard-Jones potential is supported for distance calculation unless the GRO file is provided.
 Either this argument or `openmm_forces` should be provided.
-    - `input_distance_calc_dict`: (Optional) A dictionary containing the parameters for distance calculation when OpenMM forces are provided.
-The key should be the energy format in OpenMM and the value should be the function to calculate the distances from OpenMM forces parameters based on the energy function. e.g. `{'A/r^12-B/r^6': lambda A, B: (2*A/B)**(1/6)}`.
+    - `input_distance_calc_dict`: (Optional) A python dictionary containing the information for distance calculation.
+The key should be the energy format in OpenMM style and the value should be the function to calculate the distances from OpenMM forces parameters.
 Lennard-Jones potential for all-atom structure based model and "10-12" force for C-alpha structure based model are supported by default.
+        - e.g. `{'A/r^12-B/r^6': lambda A, B: (2*A/B)**(1/6)}`
     - `gro_file`: (Optional) A GRO file containing the coordinates of the system.
 When the file is provided, the distances are calculated based on the coordinates in the GRO file.
 Can not be used with `array`.
     - `array`: (Optional) An array containing the coordinates.
 Can not be used with `gro_file`.

     #### Example